eoincos/flask-developer-challenge/README.md

 directory contains the code you'll want to modify to implement the desired features.

 ## Challenge
-The existing code already impliments most of the Flask boilerplate for you.
+The existing code already implements most of the Flask boilerplate for you.
 The main functionality is left for you to implement.
-The goal is to impliment an endpoint that searches a user's Gists with a regular expression.
+The goal is to implement an endpoint that searches a user's Gists with a regular expression.
 For example, I'd like to know all Gists for user `justdionysus` that contain the pattern `import requests`.
 There is also a failing test that should pass once you've successfully implemented the search process (and should illustrate the expected format of the response).
 The code in `gistapi.py` contains some comments to help you find your way.